ivanleomk/ML-Notes/Information Retrieval.md

 - LGTM@10
 - Engagement , Revenue, add to chat

-We can use a LLM as a judge
+We can use a LLM as a judge by

+1. Having a nice